About

-The work is guided by five goals:
+The work is guided by FOUR goals:

-Taken together, these goals reflect The Mill Group’s ultimate ambition — to establish Vicksburg as a world-class destination, anchored by exceptional hospitality rooted in one of Michigan’s most significant historic places.
+Taken together, these goals reflect The Mill Group’s ultimate ambition—to establish Vicksburg as a world-class destination, anchored by exceptional hospitality rooted in one of Michigan’s most significant historic places.

 Why Vicksburg

 Chris Moore grew up here, and his family has been part of the Village since the 1840s.
 His grandfather and father built their careers at The Mill—and as a college student, Chris did too.
-Then in 2014, his mother called with devastating news: The Mill was going to be torn down.
-So he acted.

 For nearly a century, The Mill and downtown Vicksburg operated as one economic organism.
 When The Mill ran, so did the storefronts.
 The Lee Paper Company, built between 1903 and 1905, employed generations of Vicksburg families—including three generations of the Moore family.
 At its peak, the operation produced 35,000 pounds of paper per day.
 Along Main and Prairie Streets, businesses grew up near it—a pharmacy, a department store, a newspaper, a sweet shop—each one part of the town’s daily rhythm.

-The Fall
+The fall

 When The Mill closed in 2001, the community felt its absence almost immediately.
 Foot traffic dwindled, services contracted, and buildings that had stood for over a century sat vacant, deteriorating.
 The community endured.
 The buildings did not.